mage2pro/moip/README.md

 It is possible: [ask Moip](https://mage2.pro/t/topic/3814) to buy the **full exclusive rights** on my extension and release it for free to all Moip merchants.
 It will cost **$10.000**.
 The price includes 1 year of my free installation and support service to all Moip merchants.
-Each additional year of my free installation and support service to all Moip merchants will cost **$5.000**.
+Then the exclusive rights holder can prolong my free installation and support service to all Moip merchants, it will cost **$5.000** in a year.

 ### Are you a Brazilian web agency?
 You can buy the **full exclusive rights** on my extension on the same terms as described above (and do what you want with it, e.g. provide for free to your clients or resell).